Emanahraf/Sales-Invoice-generator-/README.md

 2-click Create new Invoice
 3-select Invoice line from Invoce Table
-4- click add Item Button and enter Item Data in Item Table 5-Click Save to add item in Invoice
+4- click add Item Button and enter Item Data in Item Table 5-Click Save button to add item in Invoice you should run Jframe file